-- 1) Need for the bill.
-The author's office indicates that "parents and students are not always aware of the many codes of conduct that apply to teachers.
-Schools across California have different forms of the code of conduct with students.
-School employees may be engaging in seemingly ordinary events with students that the parent is aware of and it could be violating the code of conduct.
-Events like meeting off campus for coffee to discuss a term paper, being friends on social media, or even providing a pupil a ride home from school can appear innocent, but could easily provide a venue for traumatic incidents such as sexual assault." - 2) Purpose of the documents.
-According to information provided by the author's office, this bill is intended to address an incident that occurred at a private school in which a teacher "had a series of incidents where he was slowly going beyond an understood but undocumented code of conduct with students.
+A specific instance cited by the author occurred at a private school in which a teacher "had a series of incidents where he was slowly going beyond an understood but undocumented code of conduct with students.
 The teacher gradually escalated his inappropriate conduct and in a few circumstances would engage in a sexual relationship with his students."
-The author's office indicates that requiring schools to distribute their codes of conduct, if they have one, may help reduce the incidents of inappropriate behavior and thereby protect students and other teachers or school employees.
+The author's office indicates that requiring schools to distribute their codes of conduct related to employee interactions with pupils, if they have one, may help reduce the incidents of inappropriate behavior and thereby protect students and other teachers or school employees.

-3) Existing training.
-While it is unclear how wide spread the availability of child abuse prevention materials may be, there are some online training programs currently available.
+2) Existing training.
+While it is unclear how widespread the availability of child abuse prevention materials may be, there are some online training programs currently available.
 These training materials focus on training teachers on what types of behavior may cross the line in terms of appropriateness and provide examples of behavior that could protect the teacher from false child abuse claims.
 Examples include not sending personal emails and texts to students, not giving students rides in cars, and not being alone in a classroom with a student without the door open.
-Schools may already incorporate any of this child abuse prevention training into existing mandated reporter training activities.
+Schools may already incorporate any of these child abuse prevention training into existing mandated reporter training activities.

-4) Previous legislation.
+3) Prior legislation.